bictorv/tops20-chaos/README.md

 Another workaround is to use nftables (or perhaps iptables) to reroute DNS queries from TOPS-20 to different DNS servers depending on the class (CH to `DNS.Chaosnet.NET`, IN to your standard server).
 You can find a python/nftables program to set up such forwarding in [nft-dnschaos.py](nft-dnschaos.py).

 To make this work the TOPS-20 resolver in `<CHAOS.CHIVES>` needed a patch to use new source ports for each request.
 It is also patched to not insist on authoritative answers, which you typically don't get from a forwarding resolver these days.

+## Tips for running your TOPS-20 system

+See [here](TIPS.md) for some general tips about running your TOPS-20 system.

 ## Limitations